-Although you may submit late assignments on Canvas due to medical emergencies, do not get into the habit of turning in late work.
+Students will receive a one-week grace period to submit Canvas work.
 With a language class, it is best to stay on track for more effective learning of the target language.
-Without a valid medical excuse, late assignments on Canvas are subject to a 20% deduction per late submission.
-There are no penalties for late assignments on VHL, but it is best to turn in all assignments on time.
+It is best to turn in all assignments on time.
 This includes both VHL and Canvas assignments.